 Q: Is Vertigo Viral?

 A: No. In fact, vertigo is not a disease in itself.
 It is merely a symptom.
-While some of the underlying causes of vertigo happen to be viruses (i.e., a cold or the flu) vertigo is not a viral disease.
+While some of the underlying causes of vertigo happen to be viruses (i.e., a cold or the flu), it is not a viral disease.
 Again, this helps to confirm that it is not something contagious.

 A: The answer to this question depends on the underlying cause.
-For example, if you are suffering from BPPV (benign paroxysmal positional vertigo – the most common cause) bouts will be relatively brief.
+For example, if you are suffering from BPPV, bouts will be relatively brief.
 If you are suffering from Meniere’s disease, bouts will be much more severe and will last anywhere from 20 minutes to 24 hours.
-Sometimes when a person gets off of a thrill ride or long boat or plane trip, they may experience vertigo for a day or so.
-This is called mal de debarquement.
-If vertigo lasts more than 24 hours, this is a rare type of vertigo.
+Sometimes when a person gets off of a thrill ride or long boat or plane trip, they may experience an attack for a day or so.
+This is known as mal de debarquement.
+If the spinning sensation lasts more than 24 hours, this is a rare type of vertigo.
 See a doctor to try and find the underlying cause.

 Q: Can I Get a Headache from Vertigo?

 A: Headaches and vertigo seem to go hand in hand.
-For example, 40% of migraines are accompanied by vestibular symptoms like vertigo.
+For example, 40% of migraines are accompanied by vestibular symptoms such as the spinning sensation.
 However, it is important to remember that the vertigo is not causing the headache.
 They are more likely to be to symptoms of the same issue.
 For example, experiencing a headache and vertigo is common with migraines and post-concussion syndrome.

 Q: Which Ear Is My Vertigo In?